vidurv2/Sales-Insights-Data-Analysis-/README.md

 # Sales-Insights-Data-Analysis
 Used MySQL and Tableau to conduct conduct data analysis of sales (profit &amp; revenue) and represent the findings via interactive dashboards

+## Technologies used :
+1. MySQL
+2. Tableau

+## Steps :
+1. Preliminary Data Exploration using SQL
+2. Data Cleaning & ETL through Tableau
+3. Data Analysis of revenue and profit using Tableau
+4. Creating interactive dashboard using Tableau

 ### Preliminary Data Exploration using SQL
 1. Show all customer records